Discounts for children with special educational needs and disabilities

-Disabled persons railcard (link opens in new window) - savings include one third off standard anytime, off-peak, standard advanced and 1st class advanced train tickets for the disabled person and an adult companion.
+Disabled persons railcard (link opens in new window) - savings include one third off standard anytime, off-peak, standard, advanced and first class advanced train tickets for the disabled person and an adult companion.
 The railcard must be purchased online or you can download an application form; it costs £20 a year or £54 for three years.
 You may qualify if you:

 - receive disability related benefits including Disability Living Allowance or Personal Independence Payments

 - are registered as deaf or use a hearing aid

 You will be required to submit evidence of the disability – for example a copy of an award letter or a copy of a medical exemption certification.